Part II, chapter 3: Leave of absence returnees/leave of absence replacements

 Note:

 When an employee on leave is replaced on an indeterminate basis, the manager must decide whether the employee returning from leave or the employee hired as a leave replacement will be retained at the end of the leave period.
 The employee who will not be retained is the one who will have the priority entitlement.
-This decision should be made at the same time as the decision to back-fill the position on an indeterminate basis.
+This decision must be made at the same time as the decision to back-fill the position on an indeterminate basis.
 The organization must clearly inform the employee of their status, including the priority entitlement.
 If the employee already had a priority entitlement, they must be informed of the change in entitlement, including changes to their priority entitlement period.

 3.1.1 Leave of absence returnee

-The priority entitlement for leave of absence returnees – PSEA, paragraph 41(1)(a) – refers to employees who are on leave for any reason, and whose positions have been back-filled on an indeterminate basis, either by appointment or deployment.
+The priority entitlement for leave of absence returnees – PSEA, paragraph 41(1)(a) – refers to employees who are on leave for any reason, and whose positions have been backfilled on an indeterminate basis, either by appointment or deployment.

 3.1.2 The entitlement